Waztom/xchem-CAR/README.md

 ## <a name="Setting up Windows Subsystem for Linux"></a>Windows subsystem for linux

 If you're using Windows, to install git-crypt, it's strongly advised that you install Windows Subsystem for Linux (WSL).
-For seting up WSL2 - you can follow these instructions: https://www.digitalocean.com/community/tutorials/how-to-install-the-windows-subsystem-for-linux-2-on-microsoft-windows-10 and/or https://docs.microsoft.com/en-gb/windows/wsl/install-win10
+For setting up WSL2 - you can follow these instructions: https://www.digitalocean.com/community/tutorials/how-to-install-the-windows-subsystem-for-linux-2-on-microsoft-windows-10 and/or https://docs.microsoft.com/en-gb/windows/wsl/install-win10

 ## <a name="VisualStudioCode"></a>Visual Studio Code